Differentiating $L_\infty$ groupoids: Lie -groupoids and graded manifolds

 \begin{example} We will denote the split graded manifold $\mathbb R[-1]$ by $D$, where $\mathbb R$ is the 1-dimensional trivial vector bundle over a point.
 We write its function algebra as $C(D)=\mathbb R[\epsilon]$ with $deg(\epsilon)=-1$ and hence $\epsilon^2=0$.
 Careful: $\Z$-graded manifold $\mathbb R[-1]$ is very different from $\mathbb R[1]$, even though both of them look like an odd line in super geometry, where objects are $\Z/2\Z$-graded manifolds. \end{example}

 In algebraic geometry, the concept of ``fat point'' is used to detect tangent objects {\cite{perrin:ag2008, weilproche}}.
-We will see that $D$ plays the role of graded and 1-shifted version of ``fat point'' for differential geometry.
-In order to make sense of it, we require the notion of presheaf.
+We will see that $D$ plays the role of a graded and 1-shifted version of the ``fat point'' for differential geometry.
+In order to make sense of it, we require the notion of presheaves.